metformin and saxagliptin

 What is the most important information I should know about metformin and saxagliptin?

-You should not use this medication if you have kidney disease, or if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin).
+You should not use this medicine if you have severe kidney disease or diabetic ketoacidosis (call your doctor for treatment with insulin).

 Some people develop lactic acidosis while taking metformin.
 Early symptoms may get worse over time and this condition can be fatal.
 Stop taking this medicine and get emergency medical help if you have even mild symptoms such as: muscle pain or weakness, trouble breathing, stomach pain, nausea, and feeling very weak or tired.